work on the most important bugs first

 Everyone likes to check in.
-But keep in mind that your checkin rate isn't everything.
-It's better to fix one data loss bug, crasher, or performance bug that really affects the user than edge case bugs that are rarely seen or minor bugs.
+But keep in mind, checkin rate isn't everything.
+It's better to fix one dataloss bug, crasher, or performance bug that really affects the user than edge case bugs that are rarely seen or minor bugs.

 It's also better to come up with one really solid, well tested, well commented, clean, easy to maintain piece of code than a bunch of quick fixes.
 You (or someone else) will be back in that code someday.
-It's easier to do it right once, when your mind is in the problem, than to do it once quickly and then have to come back and do it again the right way.
-The only thing worse than not understanding someone else's code is not understanding your own.
+It's easier to do it right once, when your mind is in the problem, then to do it once quickly and once again when you have to fix it The only thing worse that not understanding someone else's code is not understanding your own.

 QA's job is to assure quality, not to add quality.
 That's your job.
-It's your responsibility to find and fix the problems in your code before checking in.
-When you land your bug-free code, it's QA's job to assure others that it's really bug free.
+It's your responsibility to find the problems in your code before checking in, and to fix them.
+When you land your bug free code, it's QA's job to assure others that it's really bug free.

 Make sure you appreciate anyone who finds a bug in your code.
 Appreciate it even more if they find it before you ship.
 They're giving you a second chance to get it right before it becomes a bug that affects users.

 Unless you are the type to go out and tackle daily regressions, you need to find a way to not let them affect you.
 You don't want to have one tree, update it every morning, and then be stuck waiting for blockers to clear.

 Have multiple trees.
 At least one of them should be updated every day.
 You'll need this one for regressions that require your immediate attention (a new crasher, a blocker or regression that is in your area, etc.) Use this same tree for small, quick bugs or recent regressions or crashers.
 For your other tree, don't update as often.
 Update when you know that the tree is in good shape.
 Do your primary development in this tree.
 You'll need to update, rebuild, re-test and make a diff against the current trunk once you feel your fix is done.
 But, daily regressions won't block your primary development.